-And, let there be no guilt about eating a burger for breakfast, this Egg-In-A-Hole Breakfast Burger is loaded with good nutrition.
-For 312 calories, you get 29g protein along with fiber-packed whole grains that nourish your body and provide a fullness that should last until lunch.
-Add a piece of fruit on the side for a well-rounded, colorful morning meal.
+And, let there be no guilt about eating a burger for breakfast, this Egg-In-A-Hole Breakfast Burger adds protein to the start of your day.
+Include a piece of fruit on the side for a well-rounded, colorful morning meal.

 So, let’s roll up our sleeves.
 The making of an Egg-In-A-Hole Breakfast Burger is way less daunting than it may seem.
 In fact, this beef breakfast sandwich can be made to order in less than 15 minutes.
 The first important task is shaping the ground beef into three approximate 5” diameter patties, ½” thick and cutting out the centers with an inverted drinking glass or biscuit cutter.
 You may be wondering why only three patties, when the recipe yield is four breakfast burgers.
 Waste not, want not, those leftover circles are used to shape the fourth donut-shaped patty.